mothur/mothur.github.io/_wiki/parsimony.md

 ### Missing names in tree or group file

 If you are missing a name from your tree or groups file mothur will warn you and return to the mothur prompt.
-Be sure that you don\'t have spaces in your sequence or group names.
+Be sure that you don't have spaces in your sequence or group names.

 ### Differences in implementation